Investment Banking in India

 Now, who are the popular employers for Associate – Investment Banking?
 Let’s have a look –

-But how experience affects the salaries?
+But how experience affects salaries?
 Let’s have a glance –

-That means it is clear that experience matters a lot in terms of compensation in investment banking industry.
+That means it is clear that experience matters a lot in terms of salaries in the investment banking industry.
 You will make more money as you get more exposure and learn more skills.

-Investment banking in India is certainly male dominated industry.
-From the report of Payscale.com, 89% are male and only 11% are female holding the similar positions in investment banking industry.
+Investment banking in India is certainly a male-dominated industry.
+From the report of Payscale.com, 89% are male and only 11% are female holding similar positions in the investment banking industry.